Alister-Mendonsa/SQL_Music_Store_Data_Analysis/README.md

 The objective is to derive business insights from structured relational data.

 🛠️ 2.
 Background

 Music stores generate large datasets involving:

-Customers
+- Customers

-Invoices
+- Invoices

-Tracks
+- Tracks

-Artists & Albums
+- Artists & Albums

-Genres
+- Genres

-Employees
+- Employees

 However, raw data alone does not help the business.
 This project uses SQL to convert that raw data into meaningful insights that answer key business questions such as:

-Who are the top customers?

-Which genres or artists generate the most revenue?

-Which countries or cities give the highest sales?

-What buying patterns do customers follow?

-📘 1.
-Introduction

-This project involves analyzing a full music store database using SQL queries.
-It includes customer segmentation, sales performance tracking, exploring artist/genre popularity, and understanding revenue patterns.

-The objective is to derive business insights from structured relational data.

-🛠️ 2.
-Background

-Music stores generate large datasets involving:

-Customers

-Invoices

-Tracks

-Artists & Albums

-Genres

-Employees

-However, raw data alone does not help the business.
-This project uses SQL to convert that raw data into meaningful insights that answer key business questions such as:

-Who are the top customers?
+- Who are the top customers?

-Which genres or artists generate the most revenue?
+- Which genres or artists generate the most revenue?

-Which countries or cities give the highest sales?
+- Which countries or cities give the highest sales?

-What buying patterns do customers follow?
+- What buying patterns do customers follow?

 3. Tools Used